Losing Faith: One Mom’s Frustration With Cause Marketing

 So how do you feel about charities partnering with unhealthy food and beverages?
 Let us know by commenting below or maybe even sharing your own story!
 If we can get some great comments, I’ll be sending them directly to the American Heart Association, Go Red for Women, and The Heart Truth so they will know just how passionately folks feel about using cause marketing to sell highly processed products.

 As always, if you’ve enjoyed this post, please share it by pasting a link on your Facebook wall, liking it, or emailing it to a friend.
-And for more inside scoop on the world of food, please subscribe to my blog.
+And for more of the inside scoop on the world of food, please subscribe to my blog.

 Thank you VERY much for bringing this issue to light!
 It’s shameful how some companies whose products actually contribute to the problems they claim to be against will use these marketing tactics to appear like they’re doing something charitable.
 The bottom line is that they just want to increase sales, ugh!